 5. Fight High Stress Levels

-37% of Gen Z and 39% of millennials feel hindered in their development due to stress and looming burn-out.
+Stress is one of the biggest obstacles preventing millennials and Gen Z at work from performing to their maximum potential.
+In fact, 37% of Gen Z and 39% of millennials feel hindered in their development due to stress and looming burn-out.

-Stress has been called “the health epidemic of the 21st century” and costs the American economy up to $300 billion in hidden costs every year.
-How?
-Stress causes headaches, muscle tension, dizziness, and fatigue.
+Stress has been called “the health epidemic of the 21st century” and costs the American economy up to $300 billion in hidden medical costs every year—52% of employees have called in sick due to stress, and up to 80% of accidents on the job happen due to stress-related fatigue.

 To combat these stress levels, consider implementing more work/life initiatives.
 Encourage taking vacation, short breaks throughout the day for exercise or team coffee gatherings, and avoid excess communication during weekends.
 In finding this perfect balance, the results can be significant: fewer health problems, greater engagement, reduced burnout, and increased mindfulness.